fizalihsan/fizalihsan.github.io/source/technology/nosql.md

 # Document-oriented Databases

-# Overview
-*  Known databases: MongoDB, CouchDB

 ## MongoDB
 {% img right /technology/mongo-datatypes.png 500 500 %}

-* supports consistency
+* supports consistency.
+Supports ACID properties at single-document level only.
 * offers atomic read-write operations such as incrementing a value and deep querying of nested document structures.
 * Using JavaScript for its query language, MongoDB supports both simple queries and complex mapreduce jobs.
 * It is a document database, which allows data to persist in a nested state, and importantly, it can query that nested data in an ad hoc fashion.
 It enforces no schema.